|Guide||♦||27 Triplogs||0 Topics|

 Water is a precious commodity in the desert southwest, which is defined by its aridity.
-This landscape is sculpted by wind, sand, and the occasional burst of running water, bursting through the landscape after thunderstorms or melting snows.
+This landscape is sculpted by wind, sand, and the occasional burst of running water, bursting through the terrain after thunderstorms or melting snows.
 It is hot and dry.
 These facts alone make the prospect of visiting a perennial waterfall deep in a desert canyon appealing.

 Lower Calf Creek Falls is one such waterfall.
 Located three miles up Calf Creek Canyon from the Calf Creek Campground, it plunges 126 feet over a sandstone precipice into a blue-green pool, feeding a stream that flows year-round.
 Seeing the falls is half of the fun, however.
 There are some great things along the trail to see as well!

-Just past the Fremont pictographs the trail climbs further up the western slope.
+Just past the Fremont pictographs, the trail climbs further up the western slope.
 This gives you a view down onto a beaver-created pond at the bottom of the canyon.
-The trail dips into a western side canyon, where another Fremont granary sits, and then rounds the corner and continues heading north.
+The trail dips into a western side canyon, where another Fremont granary sits, then rounds the corner and continues heading north.
 Here the canyon narrows as the Entrada disappears beneath the stream bed, and the more resistant Navajo sandstone forms the cliffs.
-Finally you descend off of the sandy bench and down to the floodplain level.
-The creek burbles next to you and you finally get into some shade; oaks and cottonwoods line the trail.
+Finally, you descend off of the sandy bench and down to the floodplain level.
+The creek burbles next to you, and you finally get into some shade; oaks and cottonwoods line the trail.
 Keep an eye out for Brown, Brook, and Rainbow Trout in the creek.
 They're wary, though, so you need to spot them before they spot you!